Ex-Barclays traders facing UK Libor charges may pursue U.S. fee case

-NEW YORK (Reuters) - Three former Barclays Plc traders facing U.K. charges that they conspired to manipulate Libor may pursue a U.S. lawsuit seeking to force the bank to keep paying their legal fees, a federal judge ruled on Wednesday.
+NEW YORK, Sept 30 (Reuters) - Three former Barclays Plc traders facing U.K. charges that they conspired to manipulate Libor may pursue a U.S. lawsuit seeking to force the bank to keep paying their legal fees, a federal judge ruled on Wednesday.

 U.S. District Judge Lewis Kaplan in Manhattan rejected Barclays’ request to dismiss the lawsuit by Alex Pabon, Jay Merchant and Ryan Reich, who worked for the British-based bank in New York.